DataBranner/transcription_on_apple/README.md

 As the first step in a small research project, I have been looking into automated transcription of recorded speech.
+What follows is merely notes on a published Workflow by a sound engineer.

 ## Workflow